 The ET is supported by two governance committees:

-- Science, Strategy, Investment and Impact (SICOM) Committee which covers capability, capital, support and output (Flagship) investment planning and evaluation.
+- Science, Strategy, Investment and Impact (SICOM) Committee which covers capability, capital, support and output (Business Unit) investment planning and evaluation.

-In addition, the ET is supported by specific purpose management committees:
+From time to time, the ET can be supported by specific purpose management committees.

 The Board and Chief Executive may delegate powers to an eligible person or to a committee of eligible persons [SIR Act s10J and s22A].